 But are we even correct in assuming that the Sony WH-1000XM4 headphones will be called ‘WH-1000XM4’?
 We believe so, yes.
 Not only has each model in the series followed the format, with the ‘M’ being short for ‘Mark’ and the number representing the entry in the series (so ‘M4’ is ‘Mark 4’), the FCC filing dug up by The Verge in January has an ID code of ‘AK8WH1000XM4’.

-That makes it extremely likely that the model number will be ‘WH-1000XM4’, although it’s not impossible that Sony could relegate that to the small print and use a more catchy name in its marketing.
-We think that’s unlikely, though - the previous models hardly appear to have been held back by the naming convention.
+While said instruction manual is very much an incomplete draft, we do think it makes the use of the expected name likely.
+Of course, it’s not impossible that Sony could still relegate that to the small print and use a more catchy name in its marketing, but we think that’s unlikely - the previous models hardly appear to have been held back by the naming convention.

 Sony WH-1000XM4: features and specs